 ·Politics: I’ve seen situations where a city or town keeps contamination secret, in an effort to protect the polluter, who is a big taxpayer or employer.
 Of course, protecting polluters is not the government’s job; it’s a disgrace, and probably illegal, when government does this.

 How can We Know What our Government Knows?

 So, if you are concerned that your government knows something about an environmental problem but is not telling you, what can you do?

 Ask…..but in a way that your government cannot legally ignore.

-For most states, municipalities and other government agencies, you are entitled to receive the documents you request within 7-10 days of requesting for them.
-There are some exceptions-for example, if you’ve asked for a lot of documents, and government cannot comply with your request within 7-10 days.
-Then, government will tell you it needs more time, and the FOIA laws typically say that is OK.
+For most states, municipalities, and other government agencies, you are entitled to receive the documents you request within 7-10 days of requesting for them.
+There are some exceptions, for example, if you’ve asked for a lot of documents, and the government cannot comply with your request within 7-10 days.
+Then, the government will tell you it needs more time, and the FOIA laws typically say that is OK.
 But only for an extra week or two.
 Not 6 months.